 If you are accused of Break and Enter, it is essential to obtain legal counsel right away.
 A qualified criminal defence attorney can help you comprehend your legal rights and devise the best defence plan for your situation.

 Home Invasion – An Aggravating Factor

 A home invasion occurs if there are individuals inside the dwelling at the time of the break and enter.
-In cases of home invasions, the court is required by law under Section 348.1 to see whether the house was occupied at the time of invasion and that the accused knew this fact, or he was reckless or used violence or threat thereof.
+In cases of home invasions, the court is required under Section 348.1 to see whether the house was occupied at the time of invasion and whether the accused knew this fact, or he was reckless or used violence or threat thereof.
 If that is the case, it will be considered an aggravating circumstance resulting in a harsher punishment.